 Changing the batteries in the remote only to find it still won't work is frustrating.
 The culprit for a dead remote could be expired batteries.
 If you have a battery tester in your junk drawer, you can save yourself some trouble, and be sure the batteries you’re loading into a remote (or any battery-operated device) have plenty of juice.
 Just make sure to properly dispose of the dead batteries.
 Available at Amazon; $7.95.

 You may not need super glue often, but when you need it, you need it.
 If you can't remember the last time you used that open tube of super glue that's rattling around in your junk drawer, get yourself an emergency back-up supply of the stuff.
 When you buy super glue, buy a multi-pack so there’s a fresh tube available when accidents happen.
 Available at Amazon; $9.70.

 Wood Stain Marker

 So, you find a random scratch on your hardwood floors or wood furniture while cleaning the house.
 That little imperfection will likely go forgotten and untended unless you have a fix-it close at hand.
-That’s why you should always keep matching stain pens and furniture pencils in your junk drawer.
+That’s why you should always keep matching stain pens and furniture markers and crayons in your junk drawer.
 Reach for them whenever you notice a scratch and you'll keep your home looking polished while avoiding a big project.
-Available at Amazon; $8.99.
+Available at Amazon; $8.20.